alexa-games/litexa/docs/book/deployment.md

 Please install the [ask-cli](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) first and create an ASK profile associated with your Amazon developer account.

-You'll notice that the litexa config has one field we haven't discussed yet, which is the `askProfile` field.
+You'll notice that the Litexa config has one field we haven't discussed yet, which is the `askProfile` field.
 Please set that field with the name of the ASK profile you want to use for your skill.

 :::tip Congrats!
 You are ready to deploy your skill.